Harris & Scalpay

 A ferry runs from Uig on the Isle of Skye to Tarbert, the main village on Harris.
 It takes 1 hour 35 minutes to cross the Minch.
 Vehicle reservation required.
 Look out for dolphins.

 The official Caledonian Macbrayne web site lists the current timetables in detail.
 There are fewer sailings in winter.
+Check with CalMac for alternative arrangements including a ferry from Ullapool to Lochmaddy, sailings on other routes and also shuttle bus services.

 Vehicle ferry between Harris and North Uist / Berneray: